-The ARC does not review applications for driveway painting / coatings.

-Driveway extensions: Due to the diversity of each individual home unit, it is necessary to refer to the Matrix.
-Driveway extensions may be granted only if the extension is affixed to the existing driveway originally constructed/designed by the Developer and accommodates an existing garage, a garage expansion or addition of a golf cart garage or expansion thereof.
+The ARC does not review applications for driveway painting/coating/pavers.
+Driveway extensions: Driveway extensions may be granted only if the extension is affixed to the existing driveway originally constructed/designed by the Developer and accommodates an existing garage, a garage expansion or addition of a golf cart garage or expansion thereof.
 Driveway extensions shall not be granted if proposed expansion violates any Rule provisions.
+No additional access points or curb cuttings are permitted other than the width of the originally constructed driveway.